Jain (Deemed-to-be University)

 I already have a firm background in Psychology, having completed BA Psychology from Fergusson College Pune and MA Psychology from Delhi University.
 It is a fact that no formal research work has been undertaken in India in the field of disability sport.
 A sportsperson with impairment has to deal not only with the psychological pressures of competitive sport, but with the societal implications of disability as well.
 The Paralympic Movement has gained powerful momentum across the world and to be able to provide world-class facilities and opportunities to para-athletes in India, I believe that it is crucial to undertake research in the domain of disability sports from an Indian standpoint

 I want to undertake PhD in Disability Sports in UK and have applied for scholarships to fulfill this ambition.
 In the meantime, I wanted to prepare and familiarize myself with research experience in the field of disability sports.
-When I started my research to find institutions in India, I realized that there are many institutions providing courses in Sports Management, but, in India it is only Jain University that allows for study in the domain of Sport Psychology.
+When I started my research to find institutions in India, I realized that there are many institutions providing courses in Sports Management, but, in India it is only Jain (Deemed-to-be University) that allows for study in the domain of Sport Psychology.
 From the very beginning, Dr Shailaja Shastri has been very welcoming and supportive, and she is also considerate of my sports and international commitments as a youth leader and para-athlete.

 Devika Malik addressing the Forum